holukas/dataset_ch-cha_flux_product/docs/Flux_Post-processing.md

     - `CUT_16`: NEE version with a constant USTAR threshold of `0.052945`, corresponding to the 16th percentile from the FLUXNET detection results
     - `CUT_84`: NEE version with a constant USTAR threshold of `0.092841`, corresponding to the 84th percentile from the FLUXNET detection results
     - The two other scenarios use a slightly lower and higher threshold.
-- The USTAR threshold found for `NEE` was also applied to `FN2O` and `FCH4`

 ## QCF: overall quality control flag after Level-3.3 tests
+*See below for a description of how `QCF` is calculated.*
-- **For subsequent steps, fully quality-filtered data are needed.**-
+- **For subsequent steps, fully quality-filtered fluxes are needed.**
 - Therefore, after running the individual quality tests in previous steps, the single flags are combined into the overall `QCF`.
-- This creates flux variables that have been filtered by all quality flags created in previous steps.
+- This creates flux variables that have been filtered by all quality flags created in Level-2, Level-3.2 and Level-3.3.
 - The overall quality flag after Level-3.3 is named `FLAG_L3.3_<ustar_scenario>_<flux>_QCF`.
-- See below for a description of how `QCF` is calculated.
 - **Example** for NEE:
 	- `FLAG_L3.3_CUT_50_NEE_L3.1_QCF` is the `QCF` for `NEE_L3.1` after Level-3.3.
-	- This flag is used to filter the variable `NEE_L3.1` and creates the quality-filtered variable `NEE_L3.1_L3.3_CUT_50_QCF`.
+	- This flag is used to filter the variable `NEE_L3.1` and creates the quality-filtered variable `NEE_L3.1_L3.3_CUT_50_QCF`, that is then used in the following steps.
 	- Note that `NEE_L3.1` is the unfiltered, but storage-corrected variable `FC` from the flux calculations.
 - **Examples** for `<ustar_scenario>`:
 	- `CUT_16`, `CUT_50`, `CUT_84`
 - **Examples** for `<flux>`:
 	- `FC_L3.1`, `LE_L3.1`, `H_L3.1`, `FN2O_L3.1`, `FCH4_L3.1`
-	- These are fluxes that are storage-corrected (Level-3.1), but are not filtered.
+	- These are fluxes that are storage-corrected (Level-3.1), but are not filtered yet.
 - **Example** output from diive for `NEE_L3.1` (storage-corrected `FC` from Level-3.1) for the USTAR scenario `CUT_50`, detailing the sequential application of all individual quality flags from Level-2, Level-3.2 and Level-3.3:
 ```
 ========================================